vaishavs/Functional-Programming-CPP/05_FP_techniques/04_applicative.md

 // pure_ptr(x) == std::make_shared<T>(x)
 ```

-This gives you "combine several maybe-present values" semantics — the classic motivation usually shown with `optional`, here delivered by a different box.
+This gives the "combine several maybe-present values" semantics — the classic motivation usually shown with `optional`, here delivered by a different box.
 Note its character: it **short-circuits** to empty on the first missing input.

 #### 4. Writer